Home

 The passenger terminal, with seven stories, a basement and 360 check-in counters, has a built-in area of more than half a million sq m, just under the combined floor areas of Terminals 1 & 2 at Singapore's Changi International Airport.

-The departure terminal
+The departure area

-With two runways, Suvarnabhumi Airport has a current capacity of 30 m passengers per year, soon to be upgraded to 45 m.
+With two runways, Suvarnabhumi has a current capacity of 30 m passengers per year, soon to be upgraded to 45 m.
 The ultimate objective is to add another two runways to boost the capacity to 100m passengers per year.

 Busy at the parking bay